lauscolares/Django-Review-Website/README.md

 After all the steps, you can run the website locally using the 'py manage.py runserver' command;

 # How it is organized?
-The website launches on the home page, where you can access the registered companies, login button and register button.
+The website launches on the home page, where you can access the registered companies, search bar, login button and register button.

 If you are already logged in, you will see a profile button and logout button.